abruzzi/patterns-for-state-management-in-react/README.md

   );
 };
 ```

-Note how little change we have to do here, and for the keyboard navigation, we could achieve it by do the following changes:
+The `ExpandablePanel` now utilizes `useAutoClose`, seamlessly incorporating the auto-close functionality.
+Next, to incorporate keyboard navigation, we define another hook, `useKeyboard`, which captures key events to toggle the panel:

 ```tsx
 const useKeyboard = (toggle: () => void) => {